jmk0/rome/cad/stl/spool_holder/README.md

 A simple double spool holder with mounting plates for different extruders (work in progress)

+This is a modified version of the official RatRig spool holder.

 ## Printing
 - the parts are already oriented correctly
 - print with 0.2mm - 0.3mm layer height